Gammon Capital

 • Bullish or bearish

 The market is leaning bearish on BTC: bets on a fall are more expensive than bets on a rise.
 Traders are paying up to hedge downside.
-We'll show how this leaning has moved week-over-week once a week of daily snapshots accumulates.
+That's a more bearish read than a week ago; the market has been shifting toward paying up for downside protection.

 Whether traders are paying up for upside or for downside protection.